What is the Veterinary Internship in Ecuador all about?

-- surgery and the appropriate use of implements
+- surgery and the appropriate use of medication and equipment

-- habitats of a range of species = what is suitable and the factors necessary to take into account when releasing trafficked or rescued animals back into the wild – use of camera traps, nets etc
+- habitats of a range of species – what is suitable and the factors necessary to take into account when releasing trafficked or rescued animals back into the wild (e.g. use of camera traps, nets etc)

 If you work hard and help where needed you will make the most out of this exciting internship.

 This internship is great for undergraduate and graduate students, with a focus on animal science, zoology, or veterinary studies.
-You must have a good understanding of biology and physiology of the animals at the centre.
-You will work with others so team working and good communication skills are important.
+You must have a good understanding of biology and physiology of the animals at the center.
+You will work with others so teamwork and good communication skills are important.
 Proficiency in Spanish (level B1 Intermediate User of CEFR) is highly recommended for this project as you will be working alongside local people.
-However, beginners’ learners can also be considered.
+However, beginner learners can also be considered.
 You will receive feedback about your placement from your supervisor.
 Please bring a laptop to record your progress during your internship placement and to prepare your end of placement presentation.

 WHY JOIN THE PROJECT